-The Eastern Division is currently working on four aquatic habitat classifications.
-The resulting habitat maps and datasets unite the disparate state classification systems into a single scheme for analysis of stream processes, freshwater conservation, and climate change and scenario modeling.
+The Eastern Division is currently working on stream and lake aquatic habitat classifications.
+The resulting habitat maps and datasets unite the disparate state classification systems into a single scheme for analysis of stream and lake processes, freshwater conservation, and climate change and scenario modeling.

 - Appalachian LCC Classification: Funded by the Appalachian LCC, this project will create a mapped stream classification linking parts of 17 states into a unified system (Expected December 2014; website).